lorenzosaino/xdp-playground/README.md

     make deps

-You may also run each of these targets in Vagrant from the host OS without SSH'ing into Vagrant by appending the `-vagrant` suffix to the command, e.g.:
+You may also run each of these targets in Vagrant from the host OS without SSH'ing into Vagrant by prepending the `vagrant-` prefix to the command, e.g.:

-    make test-vagrant
+    make vagrant-test

 These commands SSH into the Vagrant VM, move to the `/vagrant` directory and execute the specified target.